GreshamLab/flow/README.md

 # flow
 Scripts for processing flow cytometry and FACS data

-We will make this actually useful this week.
+We will make this actually useful this week by learning how to use these scripts

 The overall strategy for using flow cytometry analysis is: